DevExpress-Examples/pdf-document-api-custom-signer/README.md

-# How to Use a Custom Signer Class to Apply Signatures to the PDF Document
+# How to: Use a Custom Signer Class to Apply Signatures to the PDF Document

 The PDF Document API allows you to create a custom class to use your own object to create PKCS#7 signatures.